phwl/elec3608-lab/labs/lab8-mm/README.md

 * (10%) Complete the course evaluation survey for ELEC3608 (yes we will give you a mark for this).

-* (70%) Take a look at the code in <https://github.com/flame/how-to-optimize-gemm>.
+* (90%) Examine the code in <https://github.com/flame/how-to-optimize-gemm>.
 For each of the 15 optimisation steps, classify them as one of the following and justify your answer:
   1. Removing false dependences.
   2. Exploit multiple registers.
   3. Minimise pointer updates.